antonioortegajr/Test-a-lot-of-API-methods/README.md

 If you do not wish to deal with my changes to testing criteria, please fork this repo and run as you see fit.

-email option not added yet.
+email report option not quite added yet.